Get a free, no obligation personal loan quote with rates as low as 9.99%

 Critical Illness

-Critical illness insurance will help cover the remainder of your loan and credit payments in the event that you are stricken with a serious illness that prevents you from working.
+Critical illness insurance will help cover the remainder of your loan and credit payments if you are diagnosed with a serious illness that prevents you from working.
 The full list of illnesses will be specified within the terms of your insurance policy.

 Disability Insurance

-Disability insurance, on the other hand, will not necessarily cover the entire cost of your loan and credit bills.
+Disability insurance can cover your loan balance if you can’t work due to a disability.
+Unlike critical illness insurance, however, disability insurance will not necessarily cover the entire cost of your loan and credit bills.
 Instead, the minimum balance of each payment will be taken care of in the event of a sudden sickness or accident that physically disables you and makes you unable to earn an income.

 This policy will also only last a certain length of time, and once the coverage period has ended or you recover fully from the disability, you will again be responsible for the remaining balance on your loan or credit line.
 As it would be with other forms of insurance, your ability to qualify will vary depending on the terms set by the insurance provider.

-Not to be mistaken with typical life insurance, in the event of an insured borrower’s death, the insurance provider will use part of, or the total value of the “death benefit” towards paying the remaining balance of their loan or credit product.
-The premium you would pay to your insurance provider will fluctuate in accordance with the type of loan that needs to be paid.
+This type of insurance is not to be mistaken with typical life insurance.
+In the event of your death, your insurance provider will use part or all of your “death benefit” to pay the remaining balance of your loan or credit product.
+The premium you would pay to your insurance provider will fluctuate following the type of loan that needs to be paid.
 However, the amount that would be taken from the death benefit will decrease as you continue to make payments and reduce what remains of your loan debt.

 Mortgage Loan Insurance